I. Mission and Objectives

 recommendation of faculty tenure and promotion if appropriate, and h) appoint standing and ad

 hoc committees.
-The EC may also urge that important policy issues be referred to the full LAS
+The EC may also urge that important policy issues be referred to the full CLACS

 core faculty.
 Members of the EC includes 8 core faculty from across the University, including